 - All students are expected to comply with the University policy regarding face coverings.
 In particular, as of the start of the semester, this means that all students should wear a mask or face covering during class that covers their mouth and nose.
-I plan to wear a mask during class sessions as well. - The course will be taught with the "modular approach" in three sections.
-This means that 1/3rd of the course will be taught face to face during our class time.
-The other 2/3rds of the course will be taught through online modules on Blackboard.
-The material selected for face to face instruction will be the "hardest" concepts, while the material selected for the online modules will be the "easier" concepts. - Monday section Last names A-G - Wednesday section Last names H-O - Friday section Last names P-Z - DO NOT COME TO CLASS IF YOU THINK YOU MIGHT BE SICK.
+I plan to wear a mask during class sessions as well. - Our course is thankfully small enough that we fit in our classroom even allowing for social distancing. - DO NOT COME TO CLASS IF YOU THINK YOU MIGHT BE SICK.
 If you have a fever or persistent cough or other coronavirus symptoms, take the appropriate recommended action.
-E-mail me when you are able to, we will make accommodations for you to be able to complete anything you miss on your own or at a later date. - MCS Building Specifics:

-- Doors for the restrooms, and department suite should be propped during business hours times to minimize contact. - Social distancing should be a priority at all times.
+E-mail me when you are able to, we will make accommodations for you to be able to complete anything you miss on your own or at a later date. - MCS Building Specifics: - Doors for the restrooms, and department suite should be propped during business hours times to minimize contact. - Social distancing should be a priority at all times.
 Students should use first floor atrium and other designated places on the 2nd and 3rd floors to wait for classes while maintaining social distancing.
-Seating in the common spaces is intended for single occupancy.
+Seating in the common spaces is intended for single

+- occupancy.
 Only one person at a time should be seated at any table, chair, or bench.
 People who live together may sit together, but should remain socially distanced from all others.
 No congregations allowed in the hallways. - The schedule for cleaning and sanitation in the building has been revised to increase their frequency.
 Everyone should use the provided wipes to clean any space before using it.
 Example: Wipe down a table and chair in the lobby before sitting there to do homework. - Once seated, students should remain in their seats for the duration of the class session.
 Activities or moving into groups are not allowed. - If a student does not have a class in the building immediately after yours, ask them to leave the building. - On each floor, those who are walking down the hall toward the restroom/elevator, use the right side of the hallway.
 Others walk on the left side to have an orderly flow. - No food or drinks in classrooms. - Everyone will use the designated entry and exit doors for the building. - To limit disruption and physical contact, seats near the entry door of the classroom will be reserved for students who arrive late.